smith-sj/ottr/README.md

 Start ticking off some of some of the tasks by selecting the `Complete` option.

-Once all of a tasks children tasks have been completed, it will become complete.
+Once all of a task's child-tasks have been completed, it will become complete.

 Complete tasks are displayed in dark grey.